Skip to main content

 The bottom line

 Paying for seasonal, environmental, or food allergy products with funds in either an HSA or FSA can save you money.
 You don’t pay taxes on the money deposited to either an FSA or HSA.
-This helps your hard-earned dollar stretch farther when paying for medical expenses.
+This helps your hard-earned dollars stretch farther when paying for medical expenses.

 References